J-zin/J-zin.github.io/_pages/about.md

 About me
 ======
 I am a last-year B.E student at Sun Yat-sen University, advised by [Qinliang Su](http://sdcs.sysu.edu.cn/content/3796).
-My research interests lie in the general area of machine learning, particularly in Bayesian statistics, deep latent variable model, graph structure learning and their applications on natural language.
+My research interests lie in the general area of machine learning, particularly in Bayesian statistics, deep latent variable models, approximate inference and their applications on natural language.

 Publications
 ------